evgenyneu/evgenii.com/blog/_posts/2016-05-30-spring-button-animation-on-android.md

     final Animation myAnim = AnimationUtils.loadAnimation(this, R.anim.bounce);

-    // Use bounce interpolator with amplitude 0.2 and frequency 20 BounceInterpolator interpolator = new BounceInterpolator(0.2, 20);
+    // Use bounce interpolator with amplitude 0.2 and frequency 20 MyBounceInterpolator interpolator = new MyBounceInterpolator(0.2, 20);
     myAnim.setInterpolator(interpolator);

     button.startAnimation(myAnim);
 }
 ```

-Here we added the `BounceInterpolator` to the animation with `setInterpolator` method.
+Here we added the `MyBounceInterpolator` to the animation with `setInterpolator` method.
 If you run the app and tap the button it will animate with the spring effect.

 <div class='isTextCentered'>
   <img width='100' src='/image/blog/2016-05-30-spring-button-animation-on-android/030-bounce-button-animation-android.gif' alt='Animating a button with abounce effect on Android'>